loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **Chr(Argument)**

-* Argument - numerical code of Unicode character in the range [0, 65535].
+* Argument - numerical code of Unicode character in the range of [0, 65535].

 Returns Unicode character according to its code.